wvankoppen/Knowledge/Presentations/Stage management.md

 # NgRx
 - a framework for building reactive applications in Angular
+- Manage global and local state in a scalable way
   - not intended to make simple things even more simple.
 It is intended to make difficult things less difficult.

-Do I need it?
-Simple answer: If you do need a State Management framework, you know you need it.

-So: For a simple app (e.g. ToDo management), it's probably not needed.
+  - For a simple app (e.g. ToDo management), it's probably not needed.
 A service having a Subject holding the todo items probably suffices.

 For a complex app though, it can be a decent choice.